 with a successful plan for milk expression unless it is hard to maintain.
 If you are

 "overproducing" and considering changing your pumping routine, it is recommended that

-Discuss your situation with a certified lactation consultant or your baby's doctors
+Discuss your situation with a certified lactation consultant or your baby's healthcare

-Do not make changes if you are pumping for multiple children (twins, triplets, or
+Don't make changes if you are pumping for multiple children (twins, triplets, or more).

 Monitor the volume of your milk closely and have a clear plan to increase your pumping